piotrr70/GDKI/introduction/README.md

   # Stay tuned!

-  and come back regularly on the [homepage of the project](http://https://piotrr70.github.io/GDKI) to discover new developements all along the year.
+  and come back regularly on the [homepage of the project](http://https://piotrr70.github.io/GDKI) to discover new developements all along the year. tu support the work done in the program, a [Zotero library](https://www.zotero.org/piotrr/collections/3FI63UK7) is available.

 ## Credit